 Extending for 120 miles between Vermont and New York, with its northern tip in Canada, Lake Champlain lies mostly in Vermont, and draws visitors for its recreation, wildlife, and historical attractions.
 Its watershed covers more than 8,000 square miles.

 Much of its 587 miles of shoreline are undeveloped; a haven for wildlife; and one of the best places to visit in Vermont for canoeists, kayakers, and sailors.
 On the Vermont side, 318 species of birds depend on Lake Champlain, and 81 species of fish swim in its waters.

 According to Samuel de Champlain, for whom the lake is named, a 20-foot serpent-like creature also swims in the lake.
 His was the first, but certainly not the last reported sighting of what is now known as "Champy."
 You might catch sight of it from one of the several lake cruises, or even from one of the three ferries that cross to the New York side from Charlotte, Burlington, and Grand Isle. ( I have not seen Champy myself, so I'm not making any promises.)

 Several wildlife reserves protect its shore and neighboring wetlands, including the Dead Creek WMA, where thousands of migrating snow geese stop to rest in late October.
-You can learn more about the ecology at the ECHO Lake Aquarium and Science Center, at the waterfront in Burlington.
+You can learn more about the ecology at the ECHO Leahy Center for Lake Champlain, on the waterfront in Burlington.

 The Lake Champlain Maritime Museum, overlooking Basin Harbor in Vergennes, explores the lake's role in the Revolution and War of 1812.
 You can also visit Mount Independence, an important sister fort to Fort Ticonderoga across the lake in New York, and attacked in July 1777.
 Learn more at the visitor center and explore the 400-acre site with the help of trail maps with historical notes and descriptions.